Mariah Carey (album): Singles

 "Vision of Love" was the first single released from the album and became one of the most popular and critically praised songs of Carey's career.
 Additionally, "Vision of Love" is credited with bringing the use of melisma to the 1990s and inspiring various future talents.
 "Vision of Love" was nominated for three 1991 Grammy Awards: Best Female Pop Vocal Performance (which it won), Record of the Year and Song of the Year.
 The song received the Soul Train Music Award for Best R&B/Soul Single, Female and a Songwriter Award at the BMI Pop Awards.
 In the United States, it peaked at number one on the Billboard Hot 100, during the week of August 2, 1990, staying atop the chart for four consecutive weeks.
 "Vision of Love" reached number one in Canada and New Zealand as well, and appeared within the top ten in Australia, Ireland, the Netherlands and the United Kingdom.
 Aside from its chart success, the song was lauded by music critics.
 In a retrospective review on the album in 2005, Entertainment Weekly called the song "inspired" and complimented Carey's use of the whistle register in the song.
 Additionally, Rolling Stone said that "the fluttering strings of notes that decorate songs like 'Vision of Love', inspired the entire American Idol vocal school, for better or worse, and virtually every other female R&B singer since the nineties."
 Bill Lamb from About.com said that "'Vision of Love' is one of the best songs of Mariah's recording career [...]
 It is simply one of the most stunning debut releases ever by a pop recording artist."

 "Love Takes Time" served as the album's second single, released on August 22, 1990.
 The song became Carey's second single to top the Billboard Hot 100.
 While the song achieved strong success stateside, "Love Takes Time" peaked at number two in Canada, it barely charted inside the top ten in New Zealand and outside the top 20 in Germany, the Netherlands and the United Kingdom.
-"Someday" (the album's third single) followed a similar pattern as "Love Takes Time," reaching number one in the US and Canada.
+"Someday" (the album's third single) followed a similar pattern as "Love Takes Time", reaching number one in the US and Canada.
 In Australia, it peaked outside the top 40, and hit number 38 in France and the UK.
 "I Don't Wanna Cry", the album's fourth single, also topped the charts in the United States.
 The song became Carey's fourth chart topper in the US, finishing number 25 on Billboard's year-end chart.
 Aside from peaking at number two in Canada, it charted at number 49 in Australia.
-A fifth single, "There's Got to Be a Way", was released in the United Kingdom, where it peaked at number fifty-four.
+A fifth single, "There's Got to Be a Way", was released in Europe but only charted in the United Kingdom, where it peaked at number fifty-four.

 Critical reception

+Upon release of Mariah Carey, music critics universally praised Carey's vocal ability.
+However, reviewers were more critical of the album's lyrics and production, reporting that her material lacked a distinct musical identity.